matteo65/ZedmeeHash/README.md

 #### 64-bit: hashing run time of 100,000,000 values length from 1 to 50 bytes
 ![Alt Text](https://raw.githubusercontent.com/matteo65/ZedmeeHash/main/Resource/64-bit_speed.png)

+ZedMee is generally slower than the other two algorithms as they group the input bytes into blocks of 4 (or 8) and thus perform fewer operations, but they produce different results for x86 and x64 platforms

 ## Vulnerability
 Zedmee, like most non-cryptographic functions, is non-secure because it is not specifically designed to be difficult to reverse by an adversary, making it unsuitable for cryptographic purposes.
 Its use is instead recommended in all other contexts where hash functions are used.
 Like other non-cryptographic functions, its security depends on the secrecy of the possibly used seed, but unlike most other algorithms, zedmee allows you to use a 256 length table of 32-bit random values (or 64-bit for zedmee64) which make it much more secure than the others functions.